UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/General-Examples/Job-Dependencies/README.md

 ```

 ## SLURM script to generate images
-This is the component of the job where we will generate all of our images.
+This is the job where we will generate all of our images.
 In each step, we will pass our array index to our python script to determine the viewing angle of our plot.

 Script: ```generate_frames.slurm```